In 2000 the London Wetland Centre was opened and became a wildlife oasis in the middle of London’s suburbia.

 Emerging research has shown that good hydration has a positive influence on stress and well being.”
 Pross N, et al (2014)

-I definitely had two very happy children when we finally left the wetlands after continuing our exploration on our own.
+I definitely had two very happy children when we left the wetlands.
 Back home they’re also rather delighted that they have my approval to add Robinsons squash to some of the eight to ten glasses of drink they need each day.